Furbearer Hunting & Trapping

 - A person shall not take a fur-bearing animal from its den by cutting, digging, smoking, by the use of chemicals, or by the use of mechanical devices.

-- New This Year A person who incidentally traps a dog or cat shall notify a Vermont State Game Warden or the Department within 24 hours of discovering the animal.
+- A person who incidentally traps a dog or cat shall notify a Vermont State Game Warden or the department within 24 hours of discovering the animal.

 Trapping License Required of Nuisance Trapper